25 Online Editing Jobs for Freelancers

 Requirements: You can email them at [email protected] to learn about their requirements.

 Prompt aims to help students become better writers by providing actionable feedback on their college essays and applications.
-Therefore, Prompt hires people who edit essays and give students thoughtful and comprehensive feedback.
+Therefore, Prompt hires people to edit essays and give students thoughtful, comprehensive feedback.

 If you’re an editor with a flair for coaching, you may want to consider becoming a writing coach at Prompt.